-A warm welcome awaits you on this traditional family run farm set amidst wonderful countryside with views of the magnificent Cheviot Hills and the outstanding Northumberland coastline.
+A warm welcome awaits you at our holiday cottage on Brackenside, a traditional family run farm set amidst wonderful countryside with views of the magnificent Cheviot Hills and the outstanding Northumberland coastline.

 Within the 17th Century farm steading you will find this luxurious yet charming conversion of a traditional stone building to make your holiday a once in a lifetime experience.

 Over the past three centuries the farm has expanded and developed into a range of newer buildings leaving the traditional steading free of farm activity.
 Here you will also find a table tennis room ready for those on holiday in the Old Smithy.

 Your visit will be enhanced by views of cattle grazing with their calves, lambs gamboling happily in the fields with their mothers and hens scratching around the farmyard.
 Our guests are welcome to wander around the farm and through the various woods, each with their own individual charm and variety of wildlife waiting for you to explore and enjoy.
 One wood now has a firepit and a stone circle where you can relax with a picnic or barbecue and a glass of wine (not provided!).
 Fossil hunting is a popular activity in another of our woods.
 All the woodland is managed to provide firewood as well as all the fencing materials for the farm.

 When sitting in front of the woodburning stove you can relax in the knowledge that the wood comes direct from the farm, about as sustainable as you can get!!!

 As its name suggests the building was originally a Smithy for visiting farriers to the farm with an adjoining stable, now a large kitchen.
 In the spacious living room we have retained the original forge chimney for the wood burning stove which provides additional warmth and comfort to supplement the central heating.